ibm-cloud-docs/containers/network-cluster.md

     ```
     {: pre}

-7. Optional: To use the private cloud service endpoint only,
+7. Optional: To use the private cloud service endpoint only:
     1. Disable the public cloud service endpoint.
         ```sh
         ibmcloud ks cluster master public-service-endpoint disable --cluster <cluster_name_or_ID>